Loredana Bertè

 Loredana Bertè (/it/; born 20 September 1950) is an Italian singer, songwriter and actress.
-She has worked with prominent Italian songwriters such as Pino Daniele, Ivano Fossati, Mario Lavezzi, Mango and Enrico Ruggeri, among others; her sister Mia Martini (Mimì Bertè) was also an acclaimed singer.
+She has worked with prominent Italian songwriters such as Pino Daniele, Ivano Fossati, Mario Lavezzi, Mango and Enrico Ruggeri, among others.
 She has experimented with different genres, from rock to reggae, from funk to pop.
 Bertè is known for the eccentric clothing she wears onstage for her performances.